mnbnkr/The-Syncytial-Field-Theory-of-Consciousness/README.md

 The conscious experience of "seeing the apple" _is_ the physical instantiation of this stable, apple-shaped "hill" in the ionic topography.
 Its properties are not arbitrary or symbolic; they are a direct, analog translation of the stimulus.
 This is supported by decades of neuroscientific findings:

 - **Topographic Maps:** The brain’s sensory cortices are organized into maps that preserve the spatial relationships of the sense they process.
 In the visual cortex, adjacent neurons respond to adjacent points in your visual field (retinotopy).
-In the somatorical maps in the neuronal layer serve as the direct input that sculpts the final, unified isomorphic landscape in the syncytial field.
+These scientifically verified neuronal maps serve as the direct input that sculpts the final, unified isomorphic landscape in the syncytial field.

 - **Relational Isomorphism:** Modern techniques like Representational Similarity Analysis (RSA) confirm a more abstract mapping.
 The geometric relationships between complex neural patterns mirror the conceptual relationships between the things they represent.
-The Syncytial Field Theory proposes that all these disparate neuronal maps are ultimately integrated and bound together into the single, holistic Potential Landscape we consciously perceive—the field that models the _environment_.
+The Syncytial Field Theory proposes that all these disparate neuronal maps are ultimately integrated and bound together into the single, holistic Potential Landscape we consciously perceive.

 #### **The Affective Field: Emotion as a Resonant Waveform**